arogozhnikov/python3_with_pleasure/README.md

 n_gifts = money // gift_price
 ```

-Note, that this works for built-in pytes as well as for provided by data packages (e.g. `numpy` or `pandas`).
+Note, that this works for built-in types as well as for custom provided by data packages (e.g. `numpy` or `pandas`).

 ## Constants in math module